 Pre-requis site Course Codes, if any.
-HSC level physics Course Ol Course Objective: To provide the knowledge and methodology necessary for solving problems in the field engineering Course Or utcomes (CO):At the End of the course students will be able to AS101.1 Illustrate the knowledge of basic mechanics. c concepts of semiconductor physics, lasers and quantum AS101.2 Solve the problems by applying the basics concepts of physics.
+HSC level physics Course Ol Course Objective: To provide the knowledge and methodology necessary for solving problems in the field of engineering Course Ou utcomes (CO):At the End of the course students will be able to AS101.1 Illustrate the knowledge of basic mechanics. c concepts of semiconductor physics, lasers and quantum AS101.2 Solve the problems by applying the basics concepts of physics.
 AS101.3 Use the Schrodinger equation to realize the concept of discreteness and quantum tunneling.
 AS101.4 Explain the working of various LASERs and its practical applications.
-AS101.5 To develop experimental skills and the practical abilities.
-AS101.6 To develop an ability of understanding of concepts and principles of physics.
+AS101.5 To develop experimental skills a and the practical abilities.
+AS101.6 To develop an ability of underst anding of concepts and principles of physics.
 AS101.7 To comprehend importance of p recision, accuracy of the experimental data.